Handoff Strategies

 )

-assert cfg.to_agent == "InvestmentAdvisor"
+assert resolution.target_agent == "InvestmentAdvisor"

-assert cfg.type == "discrete"
+assert resolution.is_discrete == True # Type was "discrete"

-assert cfg.greet_on_switch == False
+assert resolution.success == False

 def test_announced_vs_discrete():

-# Auth handoff should be announced
+# Auth should be announced

-assert auth_cfg.greet_on_switch == True
+assert auth_resolution.is_announced == True

-# Investment handoff should be discrete
+# Investment should be discrete

-assert invest_cfg.greet_on_switch == False
+assert invest_resolution.is_discrete == True

 Configuration Reference¶